-Thessaloniki, the second largest city in Greece, is a dynamic metropolis that combines ancient history with modernity.
+Thessaloniki, Greece's second largest city, is a dynamic metropolis combining ancient history and modernity.

 Located in the north of the country, this port city is a cultural crossroads where Byzantine, Ottoman and Jewish influences meet.

-Thessaloniki is famous for its historical monuments, world-famous museums and its lively atmosphere, which attracts both culture and nightlife lovers.
+Thessaloniki is famous for its historic monuments, world-renowned museums and lively atmosphere, attracting culture and nightlife enthusiasts.

 Thessaloniki: The Historic Metropolis at the Heart of Macedonia